I'm A Gastroenterologist & These Are My 6 Favorite Sources Of Polyphenols

 Still with us?
 Below, find Mayer's menu of polyphenol-rich foods:

 "You can't go wrong with any of the berries," says Mayer.
-Blueberries receive a ton of fanfare—as they contain a specific class of polyphenols, called proanthocyanidins, that are superb for brain health—but Mayer praises golden berries and blackberries as well.
-Specifically, blackberries contain anthocyanins (another group of polyphenols), and the polyphenols in golden berries have been shown to have anti-inflammatory, immune-supporting properties.
+Blueberries receive a ton of fanfare—as they contain a specific class of polyphenols, called proanthocyanidins1, that are superb for brain health—but Mayer praises golden berries and blackberries as well.
+Specifically, blackberries contain anthocyanins2 (another group of polyphenols), and the polyphenols in golden berries have been shown to have anti-inflammatory, immune-supporting properties3.

 Extra-virgin olive oil

-It turns out, extra-virgin olive oil is brimming with healthy fats and polyphenols—specifically, polyphenol hydroxytyrosol (HT), which experts say is one of the reasons a Mediterranean diet is so healthy.
+It turns out, extra-virgin olive oil is brimming with healthy fats and polyphenols—specifically, polyphenol hydroxytyrosol (HT)5, which experts say is one of the reasons a Mediterranean diet is so healthy.

 And according to Mayer, you don't need to chug tons of olive oil to reap the benefits: "You want to take a very small cup of it," he notes.
 Or, you know, drizzle it on top of a salad.